yehorbk/dataccom/README.md

 # Concept

-The main idea is to allow the developer to compose a query to multiple sources, retrieve the data and transform it according to the schema.
+The main idea is to allow the developer to compose a query to multiple sources, retrieve the data and transform it according to the scheme.

 # How to Use